s9e/TextFormatter/docs/Filters/Built-in_filters.md

 <dt>#float</dt>
 <dd>A decimal value.
 Uses ext/filter's FILTER_VALIDATE_FLOAT filter.
 Returns a float, not a string.</dd>

+<dt>#fontfamily</dt>
+<dd>A CSS font-family value.
+More restrictive than the CSS specs.
+Font names can only contain ASCII letters and digits.
+They can be quoted and separated by a comma optionally surrounded with spaces.</dd>

 <dt>#hashmap</dt>
 <dd>Requires an associative array that maps strings to their replacement.
 Case-sensitive.
 Preserves unknown values by default.</dd>